m3r00t/corda/docs/source/key-concepts-security-model.rst

     * Multi-signature support: Corda uses composite keys to support scenarios where more than one key or party is required to authorise a state object transition.

-.. note:: Future privacy techniques will include key randomisation, graph pruning, deterministic JVM sandboxing and support fo secure signing devices.
+.. note:: Future privacy techniques will include key randomisation, graph pruning, deterministic JVM sandboxing and support for secure signing devices.
     See sections 10 and 13 of the `Technical white paper`_ for detailed descriptions of these techniques and features.

 .. _`Technical white paper`: _static/corda-technical-whitepaper.pdf